 2. Better Budgeting

 The CBS offers a comprehensive cost assessment, facilitating the development of a practical project budget.
 This transparency helps project managers create a more accurate and realistic project budget, reducing the risk of underestimating expenses and ensuring better financial management planning.
-Using tools such as the break even point formula can complement CBS by helping businesses understand the minimum sales needed to cover costs, thus improving overall financial planning.

 3. Enhanced Resource Allocation